Panasonic GX9 vs Pentax K-70

 It is notable that the K-70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX9 does not feature such a mic input.

 Both the GX9 and the K-70 are recent models that are part of the current product line-up.
 The K-70 replaced the earlier Pentax K-50, while the GX9 followed on from the Panasonic GX8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the GX9 and K-70 can be found, respectively, in the Panasonic GX9 Manual (free pdf) or the online Pentax K-70 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX9 and the Pentax K-70?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.